olliw42/mLRS-docu/docs/CRSF.md

 Notes:

-- It is strongly recommended to set Rx Ser Baudrate to 57600.
+- These baud rates are recommended as they enable MAVFTP to be used for parameter download
+- Rx Ser Baudrate must match the baudrate configured on the flight controller serial port

 ## Yaapu Telemetry App Setup for EdgeTX/OpenTX